Aliases for BCL2 Gene

 GeneCards Summary for BCL2 Gene

 BCL2 (B-Cell CLL/Lymphoma 2) is a Protein Coding gene.
-Diseases associated with BCL2 include benign mammary dysplasia and salivary gland adenoid cystic carcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and TGF-Beta Pathway.
+Diseases associated with BCL2 include follicular lymphoma and intravascular large b-cell lymphoma.
+Among its related pathways are PI3K-Akt signaling pathway and Immune System.
 GO annotations related to this gene include protein homodimerization activity and identical protein binding.
 An important paralog of this gene is BAK1.

 UniProtKB/Swiss-Prot for BCL2 Gene